dlt-hub/verified-sources/sources/sql_database/README.md

     dlt pipeline <pipeline_name> show
     ```

-    For example, the pipeline_name for the above pipeline example is `rfam`, you can use any custom name instead.
+    For example, the pipeline_name for the above pipeline example is `ensembl`, you can use any custom name instead.